shushtain/__dot__/nvim/.config/nvim/doc/user_plugin_statusline.md

   return ft
 end

-function handler.location()
+---We could've used standard statusline expression for this,
+---but we wouldn't track widechars and such properly,
-  local pos = vim.fn.getcursorcharpos()
-  return ("%2d:%-2d"):format(pos[2], pos[3])
+---as the standard one shows bytes, not chars. function handler.location() local pos = vim.fn.getcursorcharpos() return ("%2d:%-2d"):format(pos[2], pos[3]) end
-end

-function handler.selection()
-  local mode = vim.fn.mode()
-  if mode ~= "v" and mode ~= "V" and mode ~= "\22" then
+---Shows how many row-columns are in selection. function handler.selection() local mode = vim.fn.mode() if mode ~= "v" and mode ~= "V" and mode ~= "\22" then
     return ""
   end
   local sel, cur = vim.fn.getpos("v"), vim.fn.getpos(".")
   local srow, scol, erow, ecol = sel[2], sel[3], cur[2], cur[3]
   ---@diagnostic disable-next-line: need-check-nil